pimpcapital/ParallelGit/README.md

 * Checking out a branch is a heavy I/O task as files need to be deleted and re-created on hard drive
 * Every context switching needs a check out

-There are ways around these problems, but they usually involve manual blob and tree creations, which are verbose and error prone.
+There are ways around these problems, but they usually involve manually creating blobs and trees, which is verbose and error prone.

 ParallelGit is a layer between application logic and Git.
 It abstracts away Git's low level object manipulation details and provides a friendly interface which extends the Java 7 NIO filesystem API.
 The filesystem itself operates in memory with data pulled from hard drive on demand.